Elevator

 the terminal is my friend, and shows TypeError

-TypeError: elevator() got an unexpected keyword argument 'start_is_pushed'
+TypeError: elevator() got an unexpected keyword argument 'number_pushed'

-because the test called the elevator function with 2 keyword arguments and this definition only allows calls with 1 input
+because the test called the elevator function with two keyword arguments (doors_clear and number_pushed) and this definition only takes calls with 1 input

-• I add start_is_pushed to the function signature
+• I add number_pushed to the function signature

 2 return None